mmolinar/til/rb_methods.md

 ### .select
 Selects a set of numbers or items of the array that correspond to the characteristics you are looking for.

-##  Differences between map, collect, select and each
+###  Differences between map, collect, select and each
 #### .each
-returns the original object it was called on because it's really used for its side effects and not what it returns
+Returns the original object it was called on because it's really used for its side effects and not what it returns
 #### .each_with_index
-passes not just the current item but whatever position in the array it was located in.
+Passes not just the current item but whatever position in the array it was located in.
 #### .select
-returns a new object (e.g. array) filled with only those original items where the block you gave it returned true
+Returns a new object (e.g. array) filled with only those original items where the block you gave it returned true
 #### .map
-returns a new array filled with whatever gets returned by the block each time it runs.
+Returns a new array filled with whatever gets returned by the block each time it runs.

 ### .include? (.member?)
+String
 Test whether a given item is in the enumerable collection.
 Evaluates to true if it finds what it’s looking for and false otherwise.
 ```
 def include? array, item